hpe-storage/scod/docs/learn/persistent_storage/index.md

 Wait a few minutes as the deployment finishes.

-Verify that everything is up and running correctly with the listing out the `Pods`.
+Verify that everything is up and running correctly by listing out the `Pods`.

 ```markdown
 kubectl get pods --all-namespaces -l 'app in (nimble-csp, primera3par-csp, hpe-csi-node, hpe-csi-controller)'
 ```

-The output is similar to this:
+The output is **similar** to this:

+!!!
+Note
+    The `Pod` names will be unique to your deployment.

 ```markdown
 $ kubectl get pods --all-namespaces -l 'app in (nimble-csp, primera3par-csp, hpe-csi-node, hpe-csi-controller)'
 NAME                                  READY   STATUS    RESTARTS   AGE